 ATT product development efforts focus on both new products and product line extensions.
-Products are developed through in-house industrial design and engineering staffs, and through relationships with a number of outside product engineering and design firms, to introduce new products timely and cost effectively.
-Examples of recent new product initiatives include the SnoForceTM combo snow shovel, NeverLeak® hose reel with patent pending aluminum water system, Total ControlTM Wheelbarrow with patented handle system, and new StonecraftTM fiber clay planters providing a heavier, more durable ceramic-like pot.
+Products are developed through in-house industrial design and engineering staffs to introduce new products timely and cost effectively.

 ATT's sales organization is structured by distribution channel in the U.S. and by country internationally.
 In the U.S., a dedicated team of sales professionals is provided for each of the large retail customers.
-Offices are maintained adjacent to each of the three largest customers' headquarters, as well as dedicated in-house sales analysts at the corporate office.
+Offices are maintained adjacent to each of the three largest customers' headquarters, as well as dedicated inhouse sales analysts at the corporate office.
 In addition, sales professionals are assigned to domestic, wholesale and industrial distribution channels.
-Sales teams located in Canada, Australia, Mexico and Ireland handle sales in each of their respective locations.
+Sales teams located in Canada, Australia, and Ireland handle sales in each of their respective locations.